Updating non-standard neutrinos properties with Planck-CMB data and full-shape analysis of BOSS and eBOSS galaxies: Main Results

 We now discuss the results from the CMB + FS dataset combination, that is, by considering FS power spectrum measurements for the BOSS and eBOSS data with the CMB data.
-First, taking the baseline-model with $N_{\rm eff}=3.046$ and $\sum m_{\nu} =0.06 $ eV, we note an improvement in the constraints by the introduction of the FS dataset on the model parameters, in an increasing order of robustness for CMB, CMB + eBOSS and CMB + BOSS data (see Table \ref{tab:CMB_FS}, Fig. \ref{fig:cmb_FS} and Fig. \ref{fig:cmb_FS_neff}).
-Thus, clearly the addition of FS measurements improves the constraints.
-For instance, for CMB only, we find $\xi_{\nu} < 0.40$, while for CMB + BOSS, we have $\xi_{\nu} < 0.06$, almost an order of magnitude improvement.
-Note that BOSS sample covers positions and redshifts of four independent data-sets, while eBOSS sample does only two, as previously defined in section \ref{data}.
+First, taking the baseline-model with $N_{\rm eff}=3.046$ and $\sum m_{\nu} =0.06 $ eV, i.e., $\Lambda$CDM + $c^2_{\rm eff}$ + $c^2_{\rm vis}$ + $\xi_{\nu}$ model, we note a significant improvement in the constraints by the introduction of the FS dataset on the full base parameters, viz., CMB + eBOSS and CMB + BOSS data improve the constraints on the model baseline, with the exception for the bounds on $\xi_{\nu}$.
+Thus, there is an increasing order of robustness with CMB, CMB + eBOSS and CMB + BOSS data, respectively, see Table \ref{tab:CMB_FS}, Fig. \ref{fig:cmb_FS}.
+Therefore, clearly the addition of FS measurements improves the constraints.
+It is important to note that BOSS sample covers positions and redshifts of four independent data-sets, while eBOSS sample does only two, as previously defined in Section \ref{data}.
 Thus, naturally, the analysis with BOSS generates more robust results than eBOSS, given the effective volumes of each sample in consideration.

-Now, considering our second baseline-model, we can still notice an improvement in the same parameters as in the previous case, but when $N_{\rm eff}$ and $\sum m_{\nu}$ become free parameters, naturally the error bars on the other parameters increase, and also the degree of correlations increases with the previous common baseline.
-We can notice an improvement in $N_{\rm eff}$ and $\sum m_{\nu}$, as well as in $c^2_{\rm eff}$ and $c^2_{\rm vis}$ in this baseline-model, see Table \ref{tab:CMB_FS}.
-For instance, we find $\sum m_{\nu} < 0.194$ eV at 95\% CL from CMB only and $\sum m_{\nu} < 0.117$ eV at 95\% CL from CMB + BOSS.
-Within this generalized framework, we find $H_0=68.01^{+0.51}_{-0.59}$ km/s/Mpc from CMB + BOSS, which is a very robust constraint within this extended $\Lambda$CDM parametric space.
+Now, considering our second baseline-model, we can still notice some other perspectives.
+But, first we should mention that when $N_{\rm eff}$ and $\sum m_{\nu}$ become free parameters, naturally the error bars on the other parameters increase, and also the degree of correlations increases in comparison with the previous common baseline.
+In this specific model-baseline, when compared with the CMB only analysis, it becomes more evident that FS measurements can improve significantly the constraints on the full parametric space.
+We notice significant improvement on all parameters in the analysis with the CMB + BOSS data.
+The constraints on the parameters $c^2_{\rm eff}$, $c^2_{\rm vis}$ and $N_{\rm eff}$, which quantify the neutrinos properties, are remarkably improved, see Figure \ref{fig:cmb_FS_neff}.
+In particular, we find $\sum m_{\nu} < 0.413$ eV at 95\% CL from CMB only, and $\sum m_{\nu} < 0.116$ eV at 95\% CL from CMB + BOSS.
+It represents $\sim$28\% improvement in comparion with CMB only case.
+Within this generalized framework, we find $H_0=67.5 \pm 1.2$ km/s/Mpc and $S_8=0.821 \pm 0.013$, both at 68\% CL, from CMB + BOSS, which is a very robust constraint within this extended $\Lambda$CDM parametric space.
 Again, we do not find any evidence beyond the default values for all neutrino properties.
+The constraints from CMB + eBOSS, in terms of accuracy, are intermediate between CMB only and CMB + BOSS results.
+See Figure \ref{fig:cmb_FS_neff} and Table \ref{tab:CMB_FS}.